 Statistical functions provide you with the tools you need to generate statistical measures.
 For example, you can use statistical functions to calculate a fractile or rank order within a set.
-Two examples of statistical functions are shown below:
+Two examples of statistical functions are shown below.

-Function: @FRAC(formula,set) Function with argument: @FRAC(PI/SALE,\$G)>.75 What it does: Identifies the companies in the database for which the pretax income to sales ratio ranks in the top 25%.
-Example 2 Function: @RANK(formula,set) Function with argument: @RANK(MKVAL,\$SP_500)<=25 What it does: Ranks companies in the set \$SP_500 based on market value and returns the top 25 companies.
+Function: Function with argument: What it does: @FRAC(formula,set) @FRAC(PI/SALE,\$C )&gt;.75 Identifies the companies in the database for which the pretax income to sales ratio ranks in the top 25%.
+Example 2

+Function: @RANK(formula,set) Function with argument: @RANK(MKVAL,\$SP_500)<=25 What it does: Ranks companies in the set \$SP_500 based on market value and returns the top 25 companies.